mullatoez/LearnCoreJava/readme.txt

         parent class reference type of variable is used to refer to a child class object.
         4. Encapsulation -
-        We can hide direct access to data by using private key and we can access private data by using getter and setter method.
+        We can hide direct access to data by using private keyword and we can access private data by using getter and setter methods.
 4. String methods e.g isBlank
 5. Java Collections i.e lists,sets, maps
 6. Java Naming conventions